 In our buying toolkit, navigate to the vendor comparison tool.
 Download the link labelled Vendor Scorecard Tool and this will open an editable Excel spreadsheet.

 Now consider 8-10 of your key success criteria for an eQMS.
 Add them into the spreadsheet under the column Success Criteria.

 Here is an example:

-Once you have finished scoring each of your vendors, a radar chart will visually show you the best eQMS solution for your requirements.
+Once you've finished scoring each of your vendors, a radar chart will visually show you the best eQMS solution for your requirements.

-We've added the eQMS vendor comparison tool to our EQMS Buying Toolkit.
+We've added the vendor comparison tool to our buying toolkit.

-You can also find a number of other documents to help you to build a business case for eQMS and win stakeholder engagement.
+You can also find a number of other documents to help you build a business case and win stakeholder engagement.